Kludex/product_dashboard/README.md

 - [ ] Default outlier should be the one that makes the curve more friendly to the human eyes.
 - [ ] Tests.
+- [ ] Use linter on the `app.py` file.
+It was not added because it has a HTML structure inside which breaks some linter rules that we don't want to ignore, as line limit.

 ## Contributing